Adzuki bean: Fruits

-Adzuki pods are smooth, cylindrical and thin-walled.
+Adzuki pods are smooth, cylindrical, and thin walled.
 The colour of the pods is green turning white to grey as they mature.
-The size is between 5–13 × 0.5 cm with 2 to 14 seeds per pod.
-Pod shatter during seed ripening and harvesting might be a difficulty under certain conditions.
+The size is 5–13 × 0.5 cm, with 2 to 14 seeds per pod.
+Pod shatter during seed ripening, and harvesting can be difficult under certain conditions.

 Seeds

 The seeds are smooth and subcylindric with a length of 5.0-9.1 mm, width of 4.0-6.3 mm, thickness of 4.1-6.0 mm.
 The thousand kernel weight is between 50 and 200 g.
 There are many different seed colours from maroon to blue-black mottled with straw.

 Physiology

 The emergence of the seedlings is hypogeal and takes 7–20 days.
 Compared to other pulses the growth of the plant is slow.
 Normally the adzuki plant reaches maturity between 80 and 120 days depending on the cultivar and the environmental conditions.
 Flowering lasts 30–40 days.
 Commonly the plant self-pollinates but cross-pollination also exists.